spatialthoughts/qgis-tutorials/source/docs/3/digitizing_basics.rst

 29. Digitizing buildings can be a cumbersome task.
 Also, it is difficult to add vertices manually so that the edges are perpendicular and form a rectangle.
     We will use a QGIS toolbar called **Shapes Digitizing** to help with this task.
-Right-click on th panel and check the ``Shapes Digitizing Toolbar``.
+Right-click on any empty space on the toolbar area and activate the ``Shapes Digitizing Toolbar``.

 .. image:: /static/3/digitizing_basics/images/29.png
    :align: center